Synthetic Controls with Imperfect Pre-Treatment Fit

 If potential outcomes follow a linear factor model structure, then it would be possible to construct a counterfactual for the treated unit if we could consistently estimate the factor loadings.\footnote{Assuming that it is possible to construct a linear combination of the factor loadings of the control units that reconstructs the factor loadings of the treated unit, then this linear combination of the control units' outcomes would provide an unbiased counterfactual for the treated unit. } However, with fixed $J$, it is only possible to estimate factor loadings consistently under strong assumptions on the idiosyncratic shocks (e.g., \cite{Bai2003} and \cite{anderson1984introduction}).
 Therefore, the asymptotic bias we find for the SC estimator is consistent with the results from a large literature on factor models.
-We also revisit the conditions for validity of alternative estimators, such as the ones proposed by \cite{Hsiao}, \cite{Li}, \cite{Carvalho2015} and \cite{Carvalho2016b}.
-We show that these papers rely on assumptions that implicitly imply no selection on unobservables, which clarifies why their consistency/unbiasedness results when $J$ is fixed do not contradict the literature on factor models.
+We show that the asymptotic bias we derive for the SC estimator also applies to other related panel data approaches that have been studied in the context of an imperfect pre-treatment fit, such as \cite{Hsiao}, \cite{Li}, \cite{Carvalho2015}, \cite{Carvalho2016b}, and \cite{Masini}, in settings with fixed $J$.
+We show that these papers rely on assumptions that implicitly imply no selection on unobservables, which clarifies why their consistency/unbiasedness results when $J$ is fixed are not conflicting with our main results.

 Also consistent with the literature on factor models, if we impose restrictions on the idiosyncratic shocks, then there are asymptotically unbiased alternatives.
-For example, the de-noising algorithm suggested by \cite{Robust_SC} and the IV-like SC estimator we present in Appendix \ref{IV} would be valid if the transitory shocks are independent across units and time.
-However, this may not be an appealing assumption for the idiosyncratic shocks in common applications.
+For example, \cite{Robust_SC} propose a de-noising algorithm, but it relies on idiosyncratic errors being serially uncorrelated.\footnote{This is also the case for an IV-like SC estimator we presented in an earlier version of this paper \citep{FP_old}.} However, this may not be an appealing assumption in common applications.
+To the best of our knowledge, there is no estimator that is asymptotically valid in settings with fixed $J$ without assuming such kind of additional assumptions.
 Finally, \cite{Powell2} proposes a 2-step estimation in a setting with fixed $J$ in which the SC unit is constructed based on the fitted values of the outcomes on unit-specific time trends.
-However, we show that the demeaned SC method is already very efficient in controlling for polynomial time trends, so the possibility of asymptotic bias in the SC estimator would come from correlation between treatment assignment and common factors beyond such time trends, which would not generally be captured in this strategy.
+However, we show that the demeaned SC method is already very efficient in controlling for polynomial time trends